practicalli/spacemacs/clojure-repl/index.md

 ## Editor Connected REPL

-All Clojure editors connect to an external REPL process, either connecting to an existing REPL or starting a new REPL from the editor.
+All Clojure editors connect to an external REPL process, either connecting to an existing process or starting a new process from the editor.

 | Approaches                    | Description                                                                                                        |
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------|